Generative modeling with low-rank Wasserstein polynomial chaos expansions: Model class and stochastic reference coordinate system

 \subsection{The optimization problem}

 In the following the optimization procedure is described that allows to obtain a transport representation as described before.
-Let $\theta$ denote the degrees of freedom of the parametric model class $\mathcal{M}(\cdot) = \mathcal{M}[\theta](\cdot)$, which \textit{e.g.} could be a tensor train ring format with underlying (multi-element) polynomial chaos as feature functions.
-Here, $\theta$ relates to the sub-parts of the tensor train ring decomposition of the coefficient tensor as in~\eqref{eq:coeffdecomp}.
+Let $\theta$ denote the degrees of freedom of the parametric model class $\mathcal{M}(\cdot) = \mathcal{M}[\theta](\cdot)$, which \textit{e.g.} could be a STT format with underlying (multi-element) polynomial chaos as feature functions.
+Here, $\theta$ relates to the sub-parts of the STT decomposition of the coefficient tensor as in~\eqref{eq:coeffdecomp}.
 For a given stochastic coordinate system $X$ and a batch of realizations $\bm{Y}\in\mathbb{R}^{n, N}$ of the random variable $Y$, compute $m$ samples of $X$ represented as a batch of samples $\bm{X}\in \mathbb{R}^{m, M}$.
-Then, for fixed $\theta$, $\mathcal{M}[\theta][\bm{X}]\in \mathbb{R}^{m, N}$ defines a batch of samples that can be compared to $\bm{Y}$ in terms of empirical measures $\mu_n$ and $\nu_m=\nu_m[\theta]$ and the Sinkhorn divergence.
-The respective optimization problem becomes
+Then, for fixed $\theta$, $\mathcal{M}[\theta][\bm{X}]\in \mathbb{R}^{m, N}$ defines a batch of samples that can be compared to $\bm{Y}$ in terms of empirical measures $\mu_n$ and $\nu_m=\nu_m[\theta]$ and the debiased Sinkhorn divergence.
+The respective optimization problem reads

 Based on the dependence structure of $\mathcal{M}$ on $\theta$, \eqref{eq:optprob} defines a non-convex non-linear optimization problem with an almost everywhere differentiable function.
-Note that all $\theta$ such that $\mathcal{M}[\theta]\equiv 0$ define non-smooth points.
+Since the STT format of fixed rank forms a Riemannian manifold and the loss $S_{\epsilon}$ is smooth, we can utilize Riemannian descent methods for hierarchical low-rank formats based on automatic differentiation~\cite{GM2024} to obtain a local minimum of \eqref{eq:optprob}.

 We demonstrate the non-convexity and non-linearity for a very simple model class with linear parameter dependence in Example~\ref{example:locMinima}.

 \begin{example} Let $X\sim\mathcal{U}(-1,1)$ be uniformly distributed and denote by $L_k$ the $k$-th Legendre polynomial defined on $[-1,1]$.
 Moreover, let $Y = L_2(X)$ and the model class $\mathcal{M}(x) = c_0 + c_2L_2(x)$.
-Let $\theta = [c_0,c_2]$, then $\theta^\ast = [0,-1]$ and $\theta^\ast=[0,1]$ define local minima of the function $\theta\to \mathcal{S}_\epsilon(\mu_n,\nu_m[\theta])$ up to statistical noise introduced by the finite number of samples $n,m\in\mathbb{N}$.
+Let $\theta = [c_0,c_2]$, then $\theta^\ast = [0,-1]$ and $\theta^\ast=[0,1]$ define local minima of the function $\theta\mapsto \mathcal{S}_\epsilon(\mu_n,\nu_m[\theta])$ up to statistical noise introduced by the finite number of samples $n,m\in\mathbb{N}$.
 The left plot in Figure~\ref{fig:localminiCuttoff} illustrates this example in log-scale. \end{example}